Positive Reinforcement Techniques to Prevent Unwanted Behaviors

 • Common cooperative skills include training targeting and stationing, asking the cat to move into a certain position, or teaching the cat to offer their tail or limb voluntarily.

-• Cooperative care replaces physical restraint, minimizing fear-anxiety and distress, as well as feline protective behaviors that can cause human injury.
+• Cooperative care replaces physical restraint, minimizing fear-anxiety and other feline protective behaviors, as well as subsequent human injury.
 See 2022 AAFP/ISFM Cat Friendly Veterinary Interaction Guidelines: Approach and Handling Techniques.

 Implementing Training Tools in Cooperative Care